Updated: June 14th, 2023

 Calgary has a lot of options for getting around the city, including public buses, C-train, taxis, and Uber.

 - Public Transportation: As with all major cities, Calgary has a robust Calgary transit system.
 The bus system, however, might be somewhat difficult to navigate BUT the C-train system is very easy.
 The C-train is Calgary’s metro system.
 Most of the track is above the ground and each station has a place to buy tickets, which go for $3.40 for 1.5 hours worth of travel.
 You can also buy a day pass if you plan on riding 3+ times.
 Most stations also have parking if you have a car and just want to get around the city easier.
 TIP: the downtown line of the C-train is actually free!
-So, if you’re jumping on the train between city hall and 7th or 8th street SW, you do not have to pay.
+So, if you’re jumping on the train between City Hall and 7th or 8th Street SW, you do not have to pay.
 You’ll notice that the intercom system will tell you that you are leaving the “free fare zone” when you are going out of the free area.

 - Taxis: Taxis are plentiful in Calgary.
 Examples include Checker Cabs, Calgary Cab, Associated Cabs, Delta Cab, and a few others.